 According to a January 2016 report in the Las Vegas Review Journal, Las Vegas police are responding again to noninjury automobile crashes.

 This is good news for motorists.
 Due to a manpower shortage, in March 2014 the Las Vegas Metropolitan Police Department (“Metro”) stopped responding to accidents where no one seemed to be injured, or where no one was suspected of impairment.
 Metro also stopped accepting accident reports at police substations, instead advising parties involved in accidents to collect the other driver’s name, address, license plate number and type of car for insurance purposes.

 Drivers should still dial 311 to report noninjury crashes in Las Vegas and unincorporated Clark County.
 Accidents with serious or life-threatening injuries should be reported to 911.
-After a car accident, if you want to pursue compensation for your injuries, contact the Las Vegas car accident injury attorneys at the Koch and Brim law firm.
+After a car accident, if you want to pursue compensation for your injuries, contact the Las Vegas car accident injury attorney at the Koch and Brim law firm.

 The change in Metro policy was made possible by an increase in Clark County’s sales tax rate, which provided the funds for Metro to hire additional officers.